Dead Island (series)

 Dead Island was originally announced at E3 2006, but was pushed back to 2011.
 It was initially released on September 6 in North America, September 9 in PAL regions, and October 20 in Japan.
-A stand-alone expansion, Dead Island: Riptide, was released in 2013 while a sequel, Dead Island 2, is in development.
+A stand-alone expansion, Dead Island: Riptide, was released in 2013 while a sequel, Dead Island 2, was released in 2023.

 A spin-off, Escape Dead Island, was released in 2014.
 A MOBA game based on the Dead Island series called Dead Island: Epidemic was cancelled during the open beta phase in 2015.
 The free-to-play title had been available on Steam early access since May 2014, but eventually never saw a full release and was completely shut down.

-Dead Island: Survivors, a mobile platform-based game, was launched on iOS and Android in July 2018.